Neural plasticity –

 The foundation of life-long learning

 Cognitive rehabilitation is based on the principles of neural plasticity, describing the malleability of our nervous system.
-This malleability is called neuronal plasticity.
+Neural plasticity describes the nervous system’s ability to change.

-Learning and all associated processes in human beings are working as these principles describe.
+All learning processes in healthy and sick people are based on this principle.
 Through various internal and external stimuli, new connections can be created in the brain and strengthened by repetition or weakened by disuse.
-Resulting from these processes whole brain areas can change and adapt to specific needs.
+As a result of this process, entire areas of the brain can change and adapt to the respective demands.

 The impact of neural plasticity in rehabilitation is crucial for regaining essential skills.
 If our nervous system is stimulated or overstrained, it adapts to the increased demand.
-After an injury of a human’s cortex critical periods open, in which the neurons are particularly malleable.
+Following an injury to the human cerebral cortex, there are critical time windows during which the nervous system is particularly malleable.

-These phases and the training are elementary for successful rehabilitation.
+These phases and the training that takes place during them are essential to the success of rehabilitation.

 At living brain we take advantage of these biological principles.
-Our exercises stimulate the brain in a way it induces neural plasticity after injuries of the nervous system and helps to bring back lost abilities.
+We stimulate brain areas in a way that is designed to stimulate brain plasticity and bring back lost abilities.

 OUR USER-EXPERIENCE STUDY

 As a medical device manufacturer the scientific base as well as the functionality of our products are especially important to us.
-That is the reason why we are conducting our own clinical studies.
+That is why, as a medical device manufacturer, we conduct our own studies.

-In our first study, we investigated how stroke patients react to our product.
+In our first study, we examined how stroke patients respond to our product.

 OUR CLINICAL STUDY